Do I need to apply for an employment visa in order to shoot in Hong Kong?

 Yes, you must apply to the Commissioner of Police for an Exemption Permit.
 In addition, the transit of these firearms to a filming location must be covered by a Limited Licence for Possession issued by the Commissioner.
 Applications for the said Permit or Licence should be made to the Police Licensing Office, at a prescribed fee, at least 10 working days in advance.
 The telephone no. of the Police Licensing Office is (852) 2860 6536 / 6538, and its fax no. is (852) 2200 4323.

-Furthermore, the holder of an Exemption Permit should apply in writing to the Police Public Relations Branch for the specific use of modified firearms and blank ammunition.
+Furthermore, the holder of an Exemption Permit should apply in writing to the Police Public Relations Wing for the specific use of modified firearms and blank ammunition.
 The application should be submitted at least 3 working days prior to the intended date of shooting.
 It should include a written consent issued by the owner of the property where the shooting is going to take place.

 Where can I find local production people and equipment to help me with the shooting?